Powerlearnproject/se-assignment-day-2-git-and-github-fattyolaojo444github/README.md

 git branch crazy-experiment

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Explore the role of pull request
+The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
+Merging remote upstream changes into your local repository is a common task in Git-based collaboration work flows.

+Pull requests enable efficient code review, facilitate knowledge sharing, and improve code quality.
+By requiring team members to review and approve changes, potential issues, bugs, or suboptimal design decisions can be identified and addressed before the changes are integrated into the main codebase

+Steps to pull request
+The steps of a pull request
+To create a pull request, follow the steps outlined below.

+Create a new git branch to work locally using the following command: git -b BRANCH_NAME
+Implement changes and push them frequently (so that they do not get lost) using the following command: git add NAME_OF_THE_FILE git commit -m "DESCRIBE YOUR RECENT CHANGES"
+After you have finished the implementation and committed your changes locally, you should get the latest changes from the shared repository to ensure there are no conflicting changes.
+You can get the latest changes using the following command: git pull origin BRANCH_NAME
+Push your changes to the remote repository using the following command: git push --set-upstream-to origin REMOTE_BRANCH_NAME Navigate to the user interface of the platform where your shared repository is located (GitLab, GitHub, BitBucket).
+There you are asked to write the name of the pull request and a short description.
+You also have the option to assign it to someone from your team to review it.

+Facilitate collaboration
+When it comes to collaboration, there are a few things that can make or break a team.
+One of those things is the ability to work together, even if members are responsible for different parts of the project.
+Using pull requests, changes can be made without impacting the work of others.
+They are a great way to gather tips or code improvements from team members.
+If you are unsure about a code change, submit a pull request for feedback.
+Other team members may have suggestions that you had not considered, and this can help you make better decisions about your code.
+In any project, it is important to have experienced engineers review and accept or reject changes since you may miss some things that they can see from a fresh perspective.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?